Maldives' democratic process breaks down again amid bickering

 Whoever wins will face a rise in Islamist ideology, human rights abuses and a lack of investor confidence.
 The political crisis has hit tourism, a vital source of earnings, and the Maldives has faced fuel shortages because it is unable to pay suppliers on time amid dwindling foreign exchange reserves.

-“To delay second-round voting beyond the constitutional requirements for a new government by November 11 will create uncertainties that may destabilise the Maldives,” the U.S. States Department said in a statement.
+“To delay second-round voting beyond the constitutional requirements for a new government by November 11 will create uncertainties that may destabilize the Maldives,” the U.S. States Department said in a statement.

 “It is unreasonable and unacceptable for parties to continue to demand changes to an agreed election date.”